Red Dragon (2002 film): Plot

-Freddy Lounds, a tabloid reporter for the National Tattler, pursues Graham for leads on the Tooth Fairy.
-A letter from the Tooth Fairy is discovered hidden in Lecter's cell, expressing admiration for Lecter and an interest in Graham and suggesting that Lecter reply through the personals section of the Tattler, which he does with Graham's home address, forcing Graham's wife, Molly, and son, Josh, to relocate.
-While in hiding, Graham teaches Molly how to fire a handgun.

-To lure out the Tooth Fairy, Graham gives an interview to Lounds, disparaging the killer as an impotent homosexual.
-Enraged, Dolarhyde kidnaps Lounds, glues him to a wheelchair and reveals himself as the Great Red Dragon.
-Dolarhyde shows Lounds photos he took of his victims before and after he murdered them.
-Dolarhyde forces Lounds to recant his allegations on tape, sets him on fire and sends him rolling and crashing into a company sign outside the Tattler offices.
+A letter from the Tooth Fairy, written on toilet paper, is discovered in Lecter's cell, expressing admiration for Lecter and suggesting that Lecter reply through the personals section of the National Tattler.
+Lloyd Bowman deciphers Lecter's reply, which is Will Graham's home address, sending his family into hiding.
+To lure out the Tooth Fairy, Graham gives an interview to Freddy Lounds, a National Tattler reporter, disparaging the killer as an impotent homosexual and that Lecter was only feigning interest in him.
+Enraged, Dolarhyde kidnaps Lounds, glues him to a wheelchair, forces him to recant his allegations on tape, and sets him on fire, killing him.

-At his job in a St. Louis photo lab, Dolarhyde gives Reba McClane, a blind co-worker, a ride to her home and they begin a relationship.
-However, his alternate personality demands that he kill her.
+At his job at Chromalux, a St. Louis based home video conversion business, Dolarhyde reluctantly begins a relationship with blind co-worker Reba McClane.
+He struggles with genuine affection for her and his alter ego's demands that he kill her.
 Desperate to stop the Dragon's control over him, Dolarhyde goes to the Brooklyn Museum, tears apart the Blake painting, and eats it.

-Graham realizes that the Tooth Fairy knew the layout of his victims' houses from their home videos.
-He deduces that he works for the company that edits the home movies and transfers them to video.
-He visits the company processing plant to ask for information, and is spotted by Dolarhyde as he returns from Brooklyn.

-In a panic, Dolarhyde goes to Reba's house.
-She has spent the evening with a co-worker, Ralph Mandy.
-After Reba enters her home, Dolarhyde kills Ralph, kidnaps Reba, takes her to his house, and sets it ablaze.
-Unable to shoot her, Dolarhyde apparently shoots himself.
-Reba escapes as the police arrive.
+Graham realizes that the Tooth Fairy knew the layout of his victims' houses from their home videos and concludes that the killer must be a Chromalux employee.
+He immediately goes there and is spotted by Dolarhyde.
+Panicked, Dolarhyde goes to Reba's house, suspecting that she may have betrayed him.
+He kills co-worker Ralph Mandy, takes a drugged Reba to his house, and sets it ablaze.
+Unable to kill her, he apparently shoots himself and Reba escapes.
+Graham is able to read Dolarhyde's journal and realizes he was made into a monster by systematic abuse.

-After an autopsy is performed on the corpse, it is revealed that Dolarhyde used Ralph's body to stage his death.
-Dolarhyde later infiltrates Graham's home in Florida and takes Josh hostage, threatening to kill him.
-To save Josh, Graham loudly insults him, reminding Dolarhyde of his grandmother's abuse and provoking him to furiously attack Graham.
-Both are severely wounded in a shootout, which ends when Molly kills Dolarhyde.
+After an autopsy, it is revealed that Dolarhyde used Ralph's body to stage his own death.
+Dolarhyde infiltrates the Graham home in Florida and takes Will's son Josh hostage.
+To save Josh, Graham provokes Dolarhyde with his grandmother's abusive words and he attacks him.
+Both are wounded in a shootout, which ends when Will's wife Molly finally kills Dolarhyde.

-Graham survives and receives a letter from Lecter praising his work and bidding him well.
+Graham, now on a sailboat with Molly and Josh, receives a letter from Lecter praising his work and bidding him well.
 Lecter's jailer, Dr. Frederick Chilton, tells him that he has a visitor, a young woman from the FBI.